Can these stones keep balance indefinitely?

 gene pool: All the alleles/genes of all the individuals of a population.

-genetic equilibrium: A state in which allele frequencies do not change in a population; no evolution is occurring.
+genetic equilibrium: State in which allele frequencies do not change in a population; no evolution is occurring.

 Hardy-Weinberg model: States that allele frequencies do not change in a population that meets the conditions of no changes in DNA, no migration, large population size, random mating, and no natural selection.